Superior Plum flowers

 A popular and hardy fruit tree that produces abundant tasty bright red fruit in mid-summer, great for eating fresh, bathed in sweetly fragrant white flowers in spring, open spreading habit; needs full sun, well-drained soil and a pollinator

-Superior Plum is a small tree that is typically grown for its edible qualities.
+Superior Plum is a small tree that is commonly grown for its edible qualities.
 It produces red round fruit (technically 'drupes') with purple overtones and yellow flesh which are usually ready for picking from mid to late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: